Mjz86/C_colon/mcc.md

 free to read or write,

-once the callee throws, this value is considered dropped by the caller.
+once the callee throws, this value is considered dropped by the caller if its `drop_on_throw`.